PokkeYuri/PyMaze/README.md

-Simple Phython Maze Builder with Solver - Nice to Watch
+Python Maze Builder with Solver - Nice to Watch

 just start with "py main.py"

+built with Python 3.11.2